JoniR/JrSync/README.md

 - 1.03, Evernote note GUID is added to Wunderlist comment
 - 1.04, First version, Update Evernote note with "done" tag if is is completed at Wunderlist
 - 1.05, Hardcoded tags are moved to config file
+- 1.06, Update Evernote note with "done" tag only if it is missing and task is completed